yuancx2025/tech-news-summarizer/README.md

-# LLM-Powered Tech News Summarizer 🚀📰
+# RAG-Powered News Assistant 🚀📰

 This project builds a full-stack pipeline to scrape, clean, summarize, and recommend tech/finance news using Retrieval-Augmented Generation (RAG).